mhdzumair/MediaFusion/deployment/k8s/README.md

 # Generate a random API key for Prowlarr
 PROWLARR_API_KEY=$(openssl rand -hex 16)

+# Set a password to secure the API endpoints
+API_PASSWORD="your_password"

 # If using Premiumize, fill in your OAuth client ID and secret.
 Otherwise, leave these empty.
 # You can obtain OAuth credentials from the https://www.premiumize.me/registerclient with free user account.
 PREMIUMIZE_OAUTH_CLIENT_ID=""